Life Insurance Scams

 • Attempts to rush important financial decisions without proper review

-If you notice any of these warning signs, stop the transaction immediately and contact your state insurance department to verify the agent's credentials and report suspicious activity.
+Notice any warning signs?
+Stop the transaction immediately.
+Contact your state insurance department to verify agent credentials and report suspicious activity.

 How to Prevent Life Insurance Scams

-It can sometimes be difficult to distinguish between a good and bad agent, but you can protect yourself from life insurance scams as you look for the best life insurance policy:
+Distinguishing between a good and bad agent can be difficult, but you can protect yourself from life insurance scams as you look for the best life insurance policy:

 1. 1